-The FM repeater satellites are a good way to get started.
-Once you get your feet wet, you'll probably wish you could access a satellite that wasn't so crowded, where you could chat for as long as the bird was in range.
+Table 23.2 - Active Amateur Satellites: Frequencies and Modes wet, you'll probably wish you could access a satellite that wasn't so crowded, where you could chat for as long as the bird was in range.
 You may find that a very good assist will be given to you from the book Working the Easy Sats, by WA4YMZ and N1JEZ.
-This is available
+This is available from AMSAT headquarters.3 But now it is time to move up!